The 20 Top Stories On NPR In 2019

 As the storm neared, the National Hurricane Center said Dorian's winds could top 115 mph — making it a Category 3 storm.

-NPR Sr. Manager for Digital Analytics Christina Macholan contributed to this report.
+NPR senior manager for digital analytics Christina Macholan contributed to this report.